NOC-OI/python-advanced-esces/_episodes/05-numpy-and-numba.md

 > ## Compare Performance
 >
 > Try to run the same code with the following changes:
-> 1. Run the naive version
+> 1. Run a version without any Numba Jit.
-> 2. Run without parallelism
+> 2. Run without parallelism.
-> 3. Run with a larger matrix
+> 3. Run with a larger matrix.
 > Which one has the best results?
 >
 > > ## Solution